micmejia/bible-dump/NKJV/Proverbs/Prov 21.md

 Whoever shuts his ears to the cry of the poor Will also cry himself and not be heard.

 ###### 14
-A gift in secret pacifies anger, And a bribe [^f]behind the back, strong wrath.
+A gift in secret pacifies anger, And a bribe behind the back, strong wrath.

 ###### 15
 _It is_ a joy for the just to do justice, But destruction _will come_ to the workers of iniquity.